nalgeon/iuliia/README.md

 -   [Python](https://github.com/nalgeon/iuliia-py)

 This repo contains schema descriptions.
 It is not intended to be used directly.
 If you want to add another schema — send a PR!
 Use [wikipedia.json](wikipedia.json) as a reference.

+## Issues and limitations

+In general:

+-   Only Russian subset of Cyrillic is supported.
+-   Does not support composite Unicode characters (e.g., `Ё`, but not `Ё`).

+Schema-specific:

+-   _BS 2979:1958_.
+This schema defines two alternative translations for `Ы`: `Ы` → `Ȳ` (used by the Oxford University Press) and `Ы` → `UI` (used by the British Library). `iuliia` uses `Ы` → `Ȳ`.
+-   _GOST R 7.0.34-2014_.
+This schema defines alternatives for many letters, but does not specify when to use which.
+Therefore, `iuliia` uses the first of suggested translations for each such letter.
+-   _MVD-310_.
+This schema defines "`С` between two vowels → `SS`" rule.
+There is no such rule in other schemas, and MVD-310 itself is deprecated, so I decided to ignore this specific rule for the sake of code simplicity.